 Relation(s)Rod Latham (Father), Justin Latham (Son), Jennifer Latham and Jill Latham (Daughter), Kathy Latham (Spouse)

-Tom Latham Profile
+Tom Latham Biography

 Born on 2nd April 1992 in Canterbury, New Zealand, Thomas William Latham is an international cricketer who plays for the New Zealand national team.
 The left-handed batsman is brilliant with his knocks and can also play as a wicket-keeper.
 He has played 32 Test matches, 54 ODIs and 12 T20Is till date.

 Tom Latham is the son of former Kiwi cricketer Rod Latham.
 Having played a lot of youth cricket for Canterbury, Tom also captained the Canterbury U-19 side and for Canterbury A team for the 2008 season.

 He made his debut for Canterbury in the 2010-11 Plunket Shield and was a part of the U-19 New Zealand side for the 2010 ICC U-19 World Cup.

 Latham made his ODI debut against Zimbabwe in January 2012 and scored 24 runs.
 The same year he also made his T20 debut against West Indies, during which he was deployed as a wicket-keeper.